wellatleastitried/SecurityPlus/README.md

   - Downgrade Attacks: Requests access to the server at a lower level of security than the default in hopes that passwords would be transmitted in a less secure manner.
 ### Pass the Hash
 Password hashes are stored in protective memory on our systems.
 There could be numerous hashes stored in the memory, for example, the current user, remote users, or service accounts.
 If these hashes are accessed by an attacker (who would need root privileges to do so), the attacker may be able to exploit the SSO authentication to use the hashes elsewhere to authenticate.
 It is important that users should not have debug privileges or be administrators (root) on their local machines.
+### Timing Attacks
+  - Physical Access: Gain access to a location before security requirements are verified
+  - Race Conditions: Technical in nature.
+Revolve around technical timing exploits
+  - TOC/TOU: Time of Check/Time of Use
+  - Replay Attacks: Traffic is captured and then used again later
+  - Error Handling: Error messages should not give the user *too* much information as it can give the attacker a target
+### Memory Issues
+  - Integer Overflow: An integer overflow is when a provided value is out of the expected range
+  - Buffer Overflow: More entries are provided than expected, resulting in memory that is beyond the size of the buffer being accessed
+  - Memory Leak: Application does not release memory in its intended way\
+Input validation is *vital* to ensure the memory safety of applications.
 ## Indicators for Application Attacks
 ### Code Injection
 Input validatoin and sanitization are vital in applications.
 Weak handling of inputs can lead to: